-- 2.1 The Council is committed to creating a working environment where all council employees, councillors, contractors and others who come into contact with us in the course of our work, are treated with dignity, respect and courtesy.
-We aim to create a workplace where there is zero tolerance for harassment and bullying - 2.2 In support of this objective, the Council has signed up to the Civility Pledge, as a commitment to civility and respect in our work, and politeness and courtesy in behaviour, speech, and in the written word.
-Further information about the Civility and Respect Pledge is available from the National Association of Local Councils and the Society of Local Council Clerks. - 2.3 We recognise that there is a continuum where unaddressed issues have the potential to escalate and become larger, more complex issues and this policy sets out how concerns will be managed however the emphasis of this policy is on resolution and mediation where appropriate, rather than an adversarial process. - 2.4 This document: - 2.4.1 explains how we will respond to complaints of bullying or harassment; - 2.4.2 ensures that we respond sensitively and promptly; and, - 2.4.3 supports our employees in ensuring their behaviour does not amount to bullying and/or harassment by giving examples.
+- 2.1 The Council is committed to creating a working environment where all councillors, officials, contractors and others who encounter it in the course of its work, are treated with dignity, respect and courtesy.
+The Council aims to create a workplace where there is zero tolerance for harassment and bullying. - 2.2 In support of this objective, the Council has signed up to the Civility Pledge, as a commitment to civility and respect in its work, and politeness and courtesy in behaviour, speech, and in the written word.
+Further information about the Civility and Respect Pledge is available from the National Association of Local Councils and the Society of Local Council Clerks. - 2.3 The Council recognises that there is a continuum where unaddressed issues have the potential to escalate and become larger, more complex issues and this policy sets out how concerns will be managed however the emphasis of this policy is on resolution and mediation where appropriate, rather than an adversarial process.

+2.4 This document:

+- 2.4.1 Explains how we will respond to complaints of bullying or harassment. - 2.4.2 Ensures that we respond sensitively and promptly. - 2.4.3 Supports our employees in ensuring their behaviour does not amount to bullying and/or harassment by giving examples.